GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/3_experiments.typ

 Additional normalization schemes might boost the network's performance, generalization, and stability.
 Daniel Stoller @stoller_spectrogram_2017 presents two strategies for spectrogram normalization.

-//On the other hand, further processing the #acr("STFT") into the binaural features does not seem to improve performance.
-// Unsurprisingly, displaying phase-related information directly rather than indirectly seems to matter the most.
-// Both the polar #acr("STFT") and interaural features explicitly contain this phase:
-// The former by $arg(L)$ and $arg(R)$ on two distinct channels and the latter by the ratio $arg(L) / arg(R)$ on a single one.
-// $L$ and $R$ denote the spectrograms from the left and right microphones, respectively.

 #include "figures/input_features_loss/fig.typ"

 Furthermore, we have explored the relative importance of the individual sub-features for each category.